Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

    9. 4 != '4'
    10. 4 == '4'
    11. 4 === '4'
-   12. Find the length of python and jargon and make a falsy comparison statement.
+   12. Find the length of 'python' and 'jargon' and make a falsy comparison statement.

-6. Figure out the result of the following expressions first without using console.log().
-After you decide the result confirm it by using console.log()
+6. First, determine the result of the following comparison expression without using _console.log()_.
+Once you've made your decision, confirm the result using _console.log()_.
    1. 4 > 3 && 10 < 12
    2. 4 > 3 && 10 > 12
    3. 4 > 3 || 10 < 12